jasperfernandez/jasperfernandez/README.md

-# Hi, I'm Jasper a Full Stack Web Developer from Tandag City.
+# Hi, I'm Jasper a Full Stack Web Developer from Tandag City, PH.
 ### I mainly use RILT stack for web development, Flutter for mobile development and Python for AI stuff.

 ## Languages, Libraries and Frameworks